Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         * Alternatively, view the MAC address table on the management switch that the BMC is cabled to.

-            1. Determine the alias of the management switch that the BMC is connected to:
+            1. Determine the alias of the management switch that is connected to the BMC.

                 ```bash
-                ncn-m# cray sls hardware describe $MGMT_SWITCH --format json | jq .ExtraProperties.Aliases[] -r
+                ncn-mw# cray sls hardware describe "$MGMT_SWITCH" --format json | jq .ExtraProperties.Aliases[] -r
                 ```

                 Example output: